 Figure 10.
 Frequency of consumption of sentinel foods in previous 7 days

-- ✓ Rice, potatoes, onions, and tomatoes were consumed daily by nearly all respondents. - ✓ Animal-source foods were typically consumed a once a week or never consumed. - \checkmark Adult women consumed unhealthy foods less frequently than adult men or adolescents.
+- ✓ Rice, potatoes, and onions were consumed daily by nearly all respondents. - ✓ Animal-source foods were typically consumed a few times a week. - \checkmark Adult women consumed unhealthy foods less frequently than adult men or adolescents.

 Figure 11.
 Food sources